×

 A nuclear medicine exam is a safe and painless procedure which utilizes radioactive material to detect, diagnose and treat certain disease.

-Nuclear medicine differs from other exams, such as X-ray, CT or MRI, because it images organ function rather than just anatomy.
-This allows study of activity in organs including the thyroid, heart, stomach and kidneys.
+Nuclear medicine differs from other exams, such as X-ray, CT or MRI, because it images organ function, rather than just the anatomy.
+This means that it can show how an organ is working, not simply what it looks like.
+This allows us to study the activity of many organs including the thyroid, heart, stomach and kidneys.

-Nuclear medicine is also well known for imaging bones and joints to detect abnormalities including trauma, fractures, arthritis or tumor.
-Our Department of Nuclear Medicine performs both diagnostic and therapeutic procedures.
+Nuclear medicine is also well known for imaging the bones and joints to detect a number of abnormalities including trauma, fractures, arthritis or tumor.
+The Department of Nuclear Medicine is a full-service nuclear medicine department which performs both diagnostic and therapeutic procedures.

 Bone Scan